Ravindra9555/Snowave/README.md

-# Timezone
+# Snowave
-This is a real time weather forcast website . designed with the help of html,css,javaScript.
+This is a real time weather forcast website .
+ Designed with the help of html,css,javaScript. weather data fetched through API.